DIVD-NL/web-csirt/credentials.md

 More context is better in this case.
 Think about:
 * What are the credentials used for?
-* How and when was the leaked data obtained?
+* How and when where the leaked credentials obtained?

 This also means that, by definition, we will not process combo lists unless there is a way to provide context.